-This learning initiative is designed to support finance officials of line ministries to carry out their tasks within budget preparation process and help them identify prospects for improvement of the existing practices.
-Moreover this learning initiative is also designed for officials of ministries of finance who deal with line ministries, as its ultimate objective is to provide insights into improvement of budgeting process of central government as a whole.
+This learning initiative was designed to support finance officials of line ministries to carry out their tasks within budget preparation process and help them identify prospects for improvement of the existing practices.
+Moreover this learning initiative was also designed for officials of ministries of finance who deal with line ministries, as its ultimate objective was to provide insights into improvement of budgeting process of central government as a whole.

-The learning initiative will be delivered as a blended course, and will include:
+The learning initiative was delivered as a blended learning course, and it included:

-1) E-learning phase: It will be delivered between May 21 and June 4, 2018 at the CEF Online Learning Campus (https://www.cef-see.org/olc/).
-To take part in it, basic information technology is required (computer/tablet and internet connection).
+1) E-learning phase: It was delivered between May 21 and June 4, 2018 at the CEF Online Learning Campus (https://www.cef-see.org/olc/).
+For taking part in it, basic information technology was required (computer/tablet and internet connection).

-E-learning phase will serve as preparation for the face-to-face workshop and will include two units (each lasting one week).
-Each unit will feature reading materials, short video lectures and interactive exercises, enriched with joint weekly video meetings that allow participants to discuss course content.
-Expected workload is four hours per week.
-This phase of the blended course is designed to be self-paced, and will require participants’ attendance only at the time of joint meetings that will be organized on May 21, 28 and June 1.
+E-learning phase served as preparation for the face-to-face workshop and it has included two units (each lasting one week).
+Each unit featured reading materials, short video lectures and interactive exercises, enriched with joint weekly video meetings that allow participants to discuss course content.
+Expected workload was five hours per week.
+This phase of the blended learning course was designed to be self-paced, and required participants’ attendance only at the time of joint meetings that will be organized on May 21, 28 and June 4.

-2) Face-to-face workshop: The subsequent workshop will be delivered at CEF in Ljubljana from June 13 to June 15, 2018.
-On this occasion we will examine in detail the elements of budget preparation process, and its link to stages of sectoral policy planning cycle.
-Attention will be paid to the organization of the internal budget process in line ministries and the procedures that ensure consistency between the sectoral policy plans and the annual budget.
-We will also assess organization and tasks of finance directorate and sectoral directorates of a line ministry, while determining their role in negotiations with the Ministry of Finance over the financial limits for a ministry as a whole (i.e. budget ceilings).
-Highlighted will be possible strategies of line ministries to get its sectoral policy plans area approved within annual budget, as well as strategies of the Ministry of Finance to maintain budgetary discipline.
+2) Face-to-face workshop: The subsequent workshop was delivered at CEF in Ljubljana from June 13 to June 15, 2018.
+On this occasion we have examined in detail the elements of budget preparation process, and its link to stages of sectoral policy planning cycle.
+Attention was paid to the organization of internal budget processes in line ministries and procedures that ensure consistency between the sectorial policy plans and annual budgets.
+We also assessed organization and tasks of finance directorate and sectorial directorates of line ministries, while determining their role in negotiations with the Ministry of Finance over the financial limits for a ministry as a whole (i.e. budget ceilings).
+Highlighted were possible strategies of line ministries to get its sectorial policies approved within annual budget, as well as strategies of the Ministry of Finance to maintain budgetary discipline.

-The workshop will provide a ground for sharing experiences and best practices between participants and thematic experts from the SEE region, and beyond.
+The workshop provided a ground for sharing experiences and best practices between participants and thematic experts from the SEE region, and beyond.

-Since the blended course will be designed as partaking, the participants will be actively engaged in discussions and group exercises, and encouraged to share their country’s experiences and challenges encountered in budget preparation process.
+Since the blended learning course was designed as partaking, the participants were actively engaged in discussions and group exercises, and encouraged to share their country’s experiences and challenges encountered in budget preparation process.

-Upon completing this learning initiative, participants will be able to:
+Upon completing this blended learning course, participants were able to:

 - Explain the role of budget preparation in the overall budgeting cycle and its typical elements and stages, as well as institutions carrying them out,

-- Understand sectoral policy making and its fiscal implications,
+- Understand sectorial policy making and its fiscal implications,

 - Elaborate procedures to ensure consistency between strategic and budget documents,